-The Visual labs and studios on the Los Angeles campus are used for over 75% of the Visual Communications classes.
+The Visual labs and studios are used for over 75% of the Visual Communications classes.
 The Prop Room is shared and stores mannequins, paint, and other miscellaneous props.
 It also contains a sink.
 Each of the work tables in the Visual labs contains cutting matte boards.
 The Prop Room and Visual Labs are also equipped with an eyewash station and first-aid kits.